simplemono/world/README.md

 shortcut to quickly look at intermediate results.

 If the `clj-http.client/request` call in `get-items` fails, then the exception will contain data that, for example, include the request map.
-But also, all other data added to the input map so far will be included.
-And `get-items` also shows that `w/w<` can be nested so that the exception will also contain the data of the levels above.
+All other data added to the input map so far will be included.
+And `get-items` shows that `w/w<` can be nested so that the exception will also contain the data of the levels above.
 However, these maps will be large, and reading them is inconvenient.
 Therefore it is recommended to use a development tool like [portal](https://github.com/djblue/portal) or